Career Definition for a Church Pastor

 Director of Religious Activities and Education

 A director of religious activities and education organizes and promotes programs that foster the faith, such as classes or lectures or camps.
 A person in this role may also recruit and train volunteers, and provide counsel to congregants.
 The position may be available in a number of faiths.
 Many people who work in this job have at least some college education, although requirements may vary by denomination.
-According to O*NET OnLine, job growth for directors of religious activities and education is expected to be average from 2010-2020.
-The BLS reports that this occupation paid a median salary of $37,280 in 2012.
+According to O*NET OnLine, job growth for directors of religious activities and education is expected to be slower than average from 2014-2024.
+The BLS reports that this occupation paid a median salary of $38,780 in 2015.

 Direct-Service Social Workers